greanbaby/PincherCreekEMR/README.md

 *QUESTION: Why should I care about this new eForm?*

-*ANSWER: It is a more efficient and modern coding method (as of 2020) to get data from OSCAR into your eForm*
+*ANSWER: It is a more efficient and modern coding method to get data from OSCAR into your eForm, compared to code currently being shared to do the same thing as of the year 2020-2021*

 This OSCAR EMR FORM pulls patient data from the OSCAR EMR.